MartenThompson/climate_informatics_2022/README.md

 Manuscript, data, and code associated with submission to Climate Informatics 2022.

 ## Code
 `cmip6_netcdf_simplified.R` creates the de-seasonalized time series. `analysis.py` estimates and examines our model to the observed data and CMIP6 simulations. `analysis_loo.py` performs the Leave-One-Out analysis described in the manuscript.
-These two scripts call methods defined in `cmip6_eb_funcs.py`. `gpre_vis.R` creates the figures.
+These two scripts call methods defined in `cmip6_eb_funcs.py`. `gpre_vis.R` creates figures and calculates summary statistics.
+Running any of this code will overwrite existing contents.

 ## Data